top of page

 Resilient

-Mike had a career in construction management and is now a therapist teaching the Alexander Technique.
-He also volunteers regularly with the Oxygen operating Team here at the Centre.
+Mike spent his career in construction management before retraining as a therapist specialising in the Alexander Technique.
+Alongside his therapy work, he volunteers regularly with the Oxygen Operating Team here at the Centre.

-A local resident, Mike is very happily married with two children and three grandchildren.
+A long‑standing local resident, Mike is happily married with two children and three grandchildren, and brings a calm, friendly presence to every session he supports.

 Steve Hutchinson